kstieby/ms3-challenge/README.md

 ** input file must have similar data to the given .csv file for this problem - there is one piece of data (E) containing a comma that affects how the input had to be read.
 Without the comma, the entry class would need a slight change.

+the .jar file needs to in its respective location within this directory, for reference to perform the sqlite queries.